minghanz/E2PN/README.md

 ## Usage
+We use the same dependencies as the [EPN](https://github.com/nintendops/EPN_PointCloud) repository.

-The code has been tested on Python3.7, PyTorch 1.7.1 and CUDA (10.1).
+The code has been tested on Python 3.7.12, PyTorch 1.11.0 and CUDA 11.3.1.
 The module and additional dependencies can be set up with
 ```
 cd vgtk
-python setup.py build_ext
+python setup.py build_ext --inplace
 ```

 ## Experiments